OpenMDAO/OpenMDAO-Framework/docs/tutorials/simple_example.rst

 .. _`using-CONMIN`:

-Building a Model - Unconstrained Optimization Using CONMIN
+Building a Model - Unconstrained Optimization using CONMIN
 -----------------------------------------------------------

 Your next task is to build a model that finds the minimum value for the Paraboloid component